INSPIRE-MIF/gp-data-service-linking-simplification/proposals/good-practice/good-practice-fiche.md

 Make it easier for client application to implement discovery of and access to data sets, which is the current trend in many geoportal (including the new INSPIRE geoportal);
 A simplified approach for data-service linking INSPIRE metadata aim at supporting (at least) the following user stories:
 •	As a user, I want to be able to search relevant data sets using a discovery service (via a geoportal) based on at least the search criteria defined in Art.
-11(2) of the Directive .
+11(2) of the Directive. .
 •	As a user, once I have discovered a data set in the discovery service, I want to be able to find in the metadata sufficient information to directly access the service metadata of the download/view service(s) that provide access to the selected/discovered data.
 •	As a user, once I have discovered a data set in the discovery service, I want to be able to find in the metadata sufficient information to directly download/view the selected/discovered data.

 The proposed approach aims at implementing these requirements in the simplest possible way.